 This doesn’t mean that it isn’t possible to get good results using hydroponics, though.
-It’s up to you to decide whether this is the most practical way to grow sunflowers indoors in your situation.
+It’s up to you to decide whether this is the most practical way to grow them indoors in your situation.

 After learning more about sunflowers, you’ll now know that they can indeed be grown indoors.
 It isn’t always easy to find the space for giant sunflowers, but there are dwarf varieties that are easier to take care of indoors.

 Some people also have good results growing sunflowers indoors with hydroponics.
-You can look into getting a hydroponics setup if that happens to appeal to you more than potting sunflowers and caring for them that way.
+You can look into getting a hydroponics setup if that happens to appeal to you more than potting them and caring for them that way.